abhiTronix/vidgear/README.md

 - [x]  Full Support for Network Video Streams(*Including Gstreamer Raw Video Capture Pipeline*)

 ## Prerequisites
-* **Critical:** VidGear must require `OpenCV`(*with contrib*) library to be installed on your machine which is critical for its core algorithms functioning.
-You can build it from from [scratch](https://www.pyimagesearch.com/2018/05/28/ubuntu-18-04-how-to-install-opencv/) or install it from PyPi as follows(*Latest versions recommended*):
+* **Critical:** VidGear must require `OpenCV`(*with contrib*) library to be installed on your machine which is critical for its core algorithm functioning.
+You can build it from from [scratch](https://www.pyimagesearch.com/2018/05/28/ubuntu-18-04-how-to-install-opencv/) ([Raspberry Pi](https://www.pyimagesearch.com/2018/09/26/install-opencv-4-on-your-raspberry-pi/)) or install it from PyPi as follows(*Latest versions recommended*):
   ```
   pip install opencv-python
   pip install opencv-contrib-python